 Jak and Daxter: The Precursor Legacy is one of my most fondly remembered childhood games.
 Although I never finished it, I adored it’s story, characters, world and art style.
-I even loved the gameplay loop of solving a puzzles, collecting power cells, and opening up the next area with them.
+I even loved the gameplay loop of solving a puzzle, collecting power cells, and opening up the next area with them through a thrilling vehicle section.
 It appears perplexing at first glance then, when ReCore failed to replicate the enjoyable action of going on a collectible hunt to progress.
-To understand where they went wrong, and how it led to the game’s status at a critical and a financial flop, we should have look at what previous games with this gameplay loop did differently.
+To understand where they went wrong, and how it led to the game’s status at a critical and a financial flop, we should have look at what previous games within this collectathon sub-genre did differently.

 Alternatively, Both Jak and Daxter and Banjo-Kazooie succeeded in making varied environments.
 Whilst both are very colourful, being games aimed towards children, their environments do not stick to one colour palette like ReCore.
-Geyser Rock looks very different to Misty Island or the Fire Canyon.
-And those are all part of the first few hours of the game.
+Geyser Rock looks very different to Misty Island or the Fire Canyon, and those are all part of the first few hours of the game.
 Similarly, Banjo-Kazooie’s worlds are all based on a unique theme: Treasure Trove Cove is centred on Swashbuckling Pirates, Click Clock Wood is a forest where you’d probably find Bambi frolicking, and Mad Monster Mansion is… well a spooky mansion.
-But the point is that the locations are all visually different to one another, in colour palette and architecture.
-You’re not going to find a sunken pirate ship in Mad Monster Mansion’s Dining Room for example.
+But the point is that the locations are all visually different to one another, in colour palette and visual design.

 I look at some of ReCore’s area names and I am compelled to sleep: The Cradle, The Warren, Pylon 512 and The Granite Steps.
 It all feels like it belongs in some city planning booklet rather than the exciting itinerary of a sci-fi adventure.
 A good example of an exciting Sci-Fi itinerary would be something like Destiny: Skywatch, Rocketyard, The Forgotten Shore.
 Even something like SOMA’s greek namesakes such as Alpha or Theta are more interesting than Pylon 512.
 What makes it so special against the other 511 pylons?
-In a game where we should be encouraged to find orbs to open up all the doors, there is nothing enticing about the environment.
+In a game where we should be encouraged to find orbs to move further into the world, there is nothing enticing about the environment.
 It’s a chore-to-explore kind of game: the game seems to base it’s gameplay in exploration, but misses the blatantly obvious need for an interesting world.
-It’s visually interesting to explore in the Jak and Banjo-Kazooie games, because you aren’t just looking at sand.
-Or Robots.
-Or industrial factories.
+It’s visually interesting to explore in the Jak and Banjo-Kazooie games, because you aren’t just looking at sand or industrial factories ad infinitum.
 One example I’d look to most of all, is Shadow Of Mordor.
 Similar to ReCore, the setting is an area that is arguably limited, and does not make sense to have huge differences to each other.
 However, the game still manages to differentiate it’s two main areas.
 The first is the typical Mordor setting: dusty, rocky and brown.
-But even that area is densely populated with collectable plants, ruins and many cliffs, slopes towers and ruins, as opposed to the largely flat sand of ReCore.
-The second is largely the same in gameplay, but changes it’s colour palette to be more lush and vibrant, with large swathes of green.
+But even that area is densely populated with collectable plants, ruins and many cliffs, slopes, towers and ruins, as opposed to the largely empty sand of ReCore.
+The second area is the same in terms of gameplay, but changes it’s colour palette to be more lush and vibrant, with large swathes of green.
 It would’ve been wonderful to see something similar in ReCore.

 Moving on from the world itself, let’s move onto characters.
 ReCore has a grand total of eight characters according to its Wiki.
 Half of those are robots who do not speak english.
 Robotic characters can be great, for example look at C3PO or R2-D2.
 But these robots just do not have that same charm to them.
 Again, the context of a barren wasteland makes this lack of characters partially forgivable, but it locks out half of what makes Jak and Banjo-Kazooie so enjoyable to play.